PRTG API v2 Overview

 Pagination

-The PRTG API uses pagination in all lists to limit the response to a reasonable size.
+The PRTG API v2 uses pagination in most lists to limit the response of a request to a reasonable size.

 You can define the number of elements and the starting point of the page using the limit